getodk/docs/odkx-src/suitcase-intro.rst

     -updateLogPath <arg>        Specify a custom path to create update log file.
 Default directory is ./Update
-    -upload                     Upload one file or all files in directory -delete                     Delete a table in server
-    -uploadOp <arg>             Specify the uploadop to either FILE or RESET_APP.This option must be used with
+    -upload                     Upload one file or all files in directory -delete <arg>               Delete the specified table in server -uploadOp <arg>             Specify the uploadop to either FILE or RESET_APP.This option must be used with
                                 upload option.RESET_APP is the default option